 Condos in Singapore sometimes pack a surprise.
 Aside from facilities, there could be a historical landmark lurking within the more unique developments in Singapore.
-Here are 6 existing condos (and a list of new launches) that incoporate conserved buildings within the compound.
+Here are 6 existing condos that incorporate conserved buildings within the compound.
 Some are turned into clubhouses and common areas, whilst others serve as beautiful homes for a lucky few.
 One is even on sale at the time of writing!

 Condo #1: Grand Duchess at St. Patrick’s